Philosophy & Ethics

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
-You will also utilise online resources such as the University’s Virtual Learning Environment, Moodle, and you also have the opportunity to have a one-to-one meeting with your tutor each week.
+Teaching on this philosophy and ethics course is delivered through lectures for all students, smaller seminars of 15–20 students, and tutorials typically limited to 10 students.
+You will also use online resources via Moodle, the University’s Virtual Learning Environment, and have the opportunity for weekly one-to-one meetings with your tutor.

 Assessment and feedback

-During your three years of study, you will have a number of assessments, including portfolios, essays, group presentations and written exams.
-In your final year, you will complete a dissertation on a research topic of your choice.
+Throughout this philosophy and ethics course, you will complete a variety of assessments, including essays, portfolios, group presentations, and written exams.
+In your final year, you will undertake a dissertation on a research topic of your choice.

-You will receive your feedback via the University’s Virtual Online Learning Environment (Moodle), and you are also welcome to discuss the feedback with your tutors.
+Feedback is provided through the University’s Virtual Learning Environment (Moodle), and you are encouraged to discuss your feedback directly with your tutors for further guidance.

 Year One